hapax/hapax.github.io/assets/hacker.md

 We can hack physics just as well as we can hack Lego blocks or a campus building.
-Our goal will be:
+Our goal will be as follows:

 <span style="padding-left: 20px; display:block">
-*To learn powerful things about the world using the simplest possible means.*
+*Learn powerful things about the world using the simplest possible means.*
 </span>

 You don't need complicated maths to share quantum secrets, weigh the